 Geocaching is a real-world, outdoor treasure hunting game using GPS-enabled devices.
 Participants navigate to a specific point and then attempt to find the geocache (container) hidden at that general location.

 Deep in our forest under the trees, hammocks can be found swinging in the breeze.

 The tree swings are on your left as you enter the Nature Center from Roberts Drive.
 Swing and spin from the trees to your heart’s content.

-Our friends at Play Me Again Pianos procured “Bennett” for us and our neighbors at the Spruill Center for the Arts spruced him up for our park.
+Our friends at Play Me Again Pianos procured “Claude” for us and our neighbors at Walton High School spruced him up for our park.
 Come check out this “smile generator” and tickle the ivories as you relax within the natural beauty of our park.